vgorbic1/Tutorials/PHP/json.md

 ## JSON
+While XML used to be the format of choice for many systems, it has been surpassed by JSON, which is supported by many languages.

 To work with JSON in PHP you need the following functions:
 * `json_encode()` (to return the JSON representation of a value)
 * `json_decode()` (to decode a JSON string)